Dre Campbell Farm

 Pests and Diseases

-A major part of maintenance in gardening is prevention.
+A major part of gardening maintenance is prevention.
 Like many other crops, zucchini must be protected from insect pests and plant diseases.

 Simple things like preparing your soil and doing crop rotation can help protect your harvest.
-However, if, after pre-planning, you still encounter issues, there are some things that you can do to help protect your crops.
+However, if, after pre-planning, you still encounter issues, there are some steps you can take to help protect your crops.

-For example, to keep away bugs or insects, edge the perimeter of your field with insect-repelling plants such as nasturtiums and marigolds.
+For example, to deter bugs and insects, edge your field with insect-repelling plants such as nasturtiums and marigolds.
 You can also research other natural ways of repelling plant pests and diseases.

 Where to Buy Seeds

 The seeds of zucchini and other vegetable plants are easy to acquire.
-You can purchase them at local gardening stores, farmers’ markets, or even online at SeedsNow.com.
+You can purchase them at local gardening stores, farmers’ markets, or even online at SeedsNow and Seed Needs.

 Of course, you should research to ensure you get the best quality for your money.